vielmetti/commonplace/content/recipes/beans/fasolada-white-bean-soup.md

 Bring to a boil then simmer an hour or so.
 Don't be afraid to add more water if the soup gets too much like a stew.

+Deb suggested to season with dill; one recipe called for paprika.